Strategic Management

 - Students in the Strategic Management field are required to take the following 5 seminar courses and independent research projects:

-- B790 – Theory Building in Management
+- BUSINESS B790 – Theory Building in Management

-- P799 – Strategy Foundations
+- BUSINESS P799 – Strategy Foundations

-- B793 – Applied Multivariate Statistics
+- BUSINESS B793 – Applied Multivariate Statistics

-- P797 – Research Project I
+- BUSINESS P797 – Independent Research Study I

-- P798 – Research Project II
+- BUSINESS P798 – Independent Research Study II

 Required PhD Electives